FrancescoSaverioZuppichini/FairytaleDJ/docs/BLOG.md

 A demo is on [Hugging Face 🤗](https://huggingface.co/spaces/Francesco/FairytaleDJ)

 <!-- <iframe src="https://huggingface.co/spaces/Francesco/FairytaleDJ"/> -->
+Today we will see how to leverage [DeepLake](https://www.deeplake.ai/) to create a document retrieval system.
+This won't be your usual Q&A demo app in which they directly try to match a user query to the embedded documents using [LangChain](https://python.langchain.com/en/latest/index.html), we will showcase a more nish case in which we will have to first understand how we can leverage LLMs to encode our data making our matching easier and better.

-Today we will see how we created [`FairytaleDJ`](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ) a web app to recommend Disney songs based on user input. **The goal is simple:** We ask how the user is feeling and we want to somehow retrive Disney songs that go "well" with that input.
+So, step by step we will show you how we created [`FairytaleDJ`](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ) a web app to recommend Disney songs based on user input. **The goal is simple:** We ask how the user is feeling and we want to somehow retrieve Disney songs that go "well" with that input.
 For example, if the user is sad, probably a song like [Reflection from Mulan](https://www.youtube.com/watch?v=lGGXsm0a5s0) would be appropriate.

+This is a perfect example where vanilla Q&A fails, if you search for similarities between users' feelings (e.g. "Today I am great") and songs lyrics you won't really find good matches because the song embeddings are "more open" in a sense that they represent everything in each song lyric.
+What you may want to do is to encode both inputs, users and lyrics, into some sort of similar representation and then search.
+We won't spoil too much, so shopping list time.
+We need mainly three things: data, a way to encode it and a way to match it with user input.

 ## Getting the data

-We decided to scrape `https://www.disneyclips.com/lyrics/`, a website containing all the lyrics for **all** Disney songs ever made.
+To get our songs, we decided to scrape `https://www.disneyclips.com/lyrics/`, a website containing all the lyrics for **all** Disney songs ever made.
 The code is [here](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ/blob/main/scrape.py) and it relies on `asyncio` to speed up things, we won't focus too much on it.

 Then, we used [Spotify Python APIs](https://spotipy.readthedocs.io/en/2.22.1/) to get all the embedding URL for each song into the ["Disney Hits" Playlist](https://open.spotify.com/playlist/37i9dQZF1DX8C9xQcOrE6T).
 We proceed to remove all the songs that we had scraped but are not in this playlist.
 By doing so, we end up with 85 songs.